larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # Bring everything to the latest version
 sudo pacman -Syu

-# If you add the CachyOS repositories you have to do this
+# If you add any new repositories you have to do this
 # Install all database files for all your newer repositories
 sudo pacman -Fy
 ```